r3k4t/rkt-url-shortener/README.md

-Rkt Url Shorenter is a simple python program to shorten links
+Rkt Url Shorenter is a simple python program to shorten links.